Abdominal Lymph Node Enlargement Explained

 Introduction:

-The abdominal lymph nodes are scavengers that help get rid of infections or inflammation within the abdomen.
-They also help in draining inflammatory debris away from the abdomen to systemic blood circulation.
-They can temporarily enlarge and may cause some abdominal symptoms, however, the chronic enlargement of these lymph glands is considered to be pathological and often require thorough investigations to diagnose the underlying cause.
-In this article, we would discuss the possible underlying causes of enlargement of abdominal lymph nodes, their target approach, and management of the underlying disorder.
+The abdominal lymph nodes are scavengers that help eliminate infections or inflammation within the abdomen.
+They also help drain inflammatory debris from the abdomen to systemic blood circulation.
+They can temporarily enlarge and may cause some abdominal symptoms.
+However, the chronic enlargement of these lymph glands is considered pathological and often requires thorough investigations to diagnose the underlying cause.
+In this article, we will discuss the possible underlying causes of the enlargement of abdominal lymph nodes, their target approach, and management of the underlying disorder.

 What Are the Symptoms of an Enlarged Lymph Node?